currently Applying to the Chilean government For permission to run trips on the bordali.

 THROUGH CHILE

-First evening: U.S. OR CANADA / SANTIAGO
+First evening: U.S. / SANTIAGO

-Overnight flight from the U.S. or Canada to Santiago, Chile from major hubs like New York, Atlanta, Miami and Toronto (Airfare not included).
+Overnight flight from the U.S. or Canada to Santiago, Chile, from major hubs like New York, Atlanta, Miami, and Toronto (Airfare not included).

 Domestic Flights and Transfers